-1.1 Main Features
+1.2 Main Features

-The A28F200BX boot block flash memory family is a very high performance 2-Mbit (2,097,152 bit) memory family organized as either 128-KWords (131,072 words) of 16 bits each or 256-Kbytes (262,144 bytes) of 8 bits each.
+The 28F200BL/28F002BL low power boot block flash memory family is a very low power and very high performance 2-Mbit (2,097,152 bit) memory family organized as either 128 Kwords (131,072 words) of 16 bits each or 256 Kbytes (262,144 bytes) of 8 bits each.

-Five Separately Erasable Blocks including a hardware-lockable boot block (16,384 Bytes), two parameter blocks (8,192 Bytes each) and two main blocks (1 block of 98,304 Bytes and 1 block of 131,072 Bytes) are included on the 2-Mbit family.
-An erase operation erases one of the main blocks in typically 3 seconds, and the boot or parameter blocks in typically 1.5 seconds.
-Each block can be independently erased and programmed 1,000 times.
+Five Separately Erasable Blocks including a Hardware-Lockable boot block (16,384 Bytes), two parameter blocks (8,192 Bytes each) and two main blocks (1 block of 98,304 Bytes and 1 block of 131,072 Bytes) are included on the 2-Mbit family.
+An erase operation erases one of the 5 blocks in typically 3.4 seconds and the boot or parameter blocks in typically 2.0 seconds, independent of the remaining blocks.
+Each block can be independently erased and programmed 10,000 times.

-The Boot Block is located at either the top (A28F200BX-T) or the bottom (A28F200BX-B) of the address map in order to accommodate different microprocessor protocols for boot code location.
+The Boot Block is located at either the top (28F200BL-T, 28F002BL-T) or the bottom (28F200BL-B, 28F002BL-B) of the address map in order to accommodate different microprocessor protocols for boot code location.
 The hardware lockable boot block provides the most secure code storage.
 The boot block is intended to store the kernel code required for booting-up a system.
 When the RP# pin is between 11.4V and 12.6V the boot block is unlocked and program and erase operations can be performed.
-When the RP# pin is at or below 6.5V the boot block is locked and program and erase operations to the boot block are ignored.
+When the RP# pin is at or below 4.1V the boot block is locked and program and erase operations to the boot block are ignored.

-The A28F200BX products are available in the ROM/EPROM compatible pinout and housed in the 44-Lead PSOP (Plastic Small Outline) package as shown in Figure 3.
+The 28F200BL products are available in the ROM/EPROM compatible pinout and housed in the 44-Lead PSOP (Plastic Small Outline) package and the 56-Lead TSOP (Thin Small Outline, 1.2 mm thick) package as shown in Figures 3 and 4.
+The 28F002BL products are available in the 40-Lead TSOP (1.2 mm thick) package as shown in Figure 5.

-The Command User Interface (CUI) serves as the interface between the microprocessor or microcontroller and the internal operation of the A28F200BX flash memory.
+The Command User Interface (CUI) serves as the interface between the microprocessor or microcontroller and the internal operation of the 28F200BL and 28F002BL flash memory products.

-Program and Erase Automation allows program and erase operations to be executed using a two-write command sequence to the CUI.
+Program and Erase Automation allow program and erase operations to be executed using a two-write command sequence to the CUI.
 The internal Write State Machine (WSM) automatically executes the algorithms and timings necessary for program and erase operations, including verifications, thereby unburdening the microprocessor or microcontroller.
-Writing of memory data is performed in word or byte increments for the A28F200BX family typically within 9 $\mu$ s which is a 100% improvement over previous flash memory products.
+Writing of memory data is performed in word or byte increments for the 28F200BL family and in byte increments for the 28F002BL family typically within 11 μs.